HewlettPackard/hpegl-metal-os-windows-iso/README.md

 glm-meta-data.template.dos | A go template file to be used for Bare Metal Consumption. glm-network-config.template.dos | A go template file used to setup networking configuration for Bare Metal glm-user-data.template.dos | A template file used to populate user date for Bare Metal.
-This is where you can specify more users to create and commands to run at the end of CloudBase-Init's execution. glm-user-data.template.dos | A template file used to populate user date for Bare Metal.
+This is where you can specify more users to create and commands to run at the end of CloudBase-Init's execution.
 Install-ADK.ps1 | A basic script to install ADK & ADK-PE SetupComplete.cmd | A command that will run on the first official boot, installing things that need the complete OS to be installed.
 This is run before CloudBase-Init so users and networking is not set up yet
 Test.ps1 | This is the PowerShell script to test that the uploaded ISO matches the definition